KlutzyBubbles/controlpad/README.md

 ## TODO

 - Be more efficient with device lighting updates
+- Add check for update functionality
+- Have launchpad display change size
 - Fix issues with colors not visually resetting on clear all
 - Create updating
 - Add functionality for all settings items